alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 and then probably exotic universes.
-We may as well postulate that our universe is the [dream of a butterfly](https://en.wikipedia.org/wiki/Zhuangzi_(book)#.22The_Butterfly_Dream.22), and we will have exactly the same proof (or even logic behind it).
+We may as well postulate that our universe is the [dream of a butterfly](https://en.wikipedia.org/wiki/Zhuangzi_(book)#.22The_Butterfly_Dream.22), and we will have exactly the same proof (or indeed logic behind it).

 ## What Is in a Simulation?